July 19, 2016

 Our internet-enabled world with 24/7-access to any and all kinds of information has dialed up the range of public relations responsibilities, and the need for organizations to more closely monitor their brand.
 Think about popular online channels like Yelp.com, Twitter or Angie's List, just to name a few.
 It's the job of a PR expert to keep an eye on all social media platforms and respond to the media and general public's opinions, problems and accolades for a product or service posted on sites like these.

-A master's degree in public relations, like SNHU's online MA in Communications with a concentration in Public Relations, explores the innovative tactics modern communications requires.
+A master's degree in public relations explores the innovative tactics modern communications requires.
 You'll learn how a PR professional plays the role of a brand manager; how to protect and grow a brand, or in some cases, remove a brand's tarnish following a damaging or misunderstood event.

 This popular advanced degree program is designed for current public relations professionals and those hoping to break into the field.
-The curriculum centers around best practices for building, managing and maintaining brand value through savvy public relations strategies and tactical use of external communications.
+Curriculums center around best practices for building, managing and maintaining brand value through savvy public relations strategies and tactical use of external communications.

-SNHU's online public relations degree at the graduate level teaches you how to use a wide array of media channels available to manage the flow of information between brands and the public.
-Whether it's through traditional media avenues or emerging media, classes such as "Spread the Word: Social Media Practices and Crisis Communication in a 24/7 World" prepare you to handle all kinds of potential challenges and threats.
+An online public relations degree at the graduate level teaches you how to use a wide array of media channels available to manage the flow of information between brands and the public.

-With the projected 12 percent growth in employment in the PR field by 2022, as noted by the U.S. Bureau of Labor Statistics, those with the most education and training stand to rise to the top of the field fastest.*
+With the projected 12% growth in employment in the PR field by 2022, as noted by the U.S. Bureau of Labor Statistics, those with the most education and training stand to rise to the top of the field fastest.*

 Public relations professionals can be found from the White House to mom-and-pop businesses across the nation and the world.
 Schools and hospitals have public relations departments.
 So do restaurants, public utilities, hotels, sports teams and more.
 This range of professional environments gives those with an education in public relations myriad paths to follow.